 Yes and No. Some recipes may call for the fish to be dredged in a light coat of flour before frying, but not for this Thai stir fry recipe.
 The meatiness of the catfish adds a wonderful texture to the bold flavors of the curry paste, kra chai, kaffir leaves, and Thai chilis.
 I find that my dredge fillets change the texture and flavor of the fish for this recipe.

-Use high smoking heat oil, oils that can handle high heat without altering its molecules that can turn toxic to your body.
-Vegetable, canola, or avocado oils are recommended for frying catfish for a Thai stir-fry dish.
+Use high-smoking heat oil, oils that can handle high heat without altering its molecules that can turn toxic to your body.
+For a Thai stir-fry dish, vegetable, canola, or avocado oils are recommended for frying catfish.